 PurelyCoffeeBeans reckons, coffee lovers who adore Latin American coffee may not be convinced Mexican coffee is a coffee good enough for their cups!
-But Mexico’s coffee has been grown since the 1700’s, making it one of the oldest producers of fine coffee beans in the world.
+But Mexican coffee beans have been grown since the 1700’s, making it one of the oldest producers of fine coffee beans in the world.